-You have received this Notice because the City has initiated a review to change the London Plan policies and the zoning regulations in response to a change in Provincial policy.
-The City reviews and makes decisions on such planning reviews in accordance with the requirements of the Planning Act.
+The City reviews and makes decisions on such planning applications in accordance with the requirements of the Planning Act.
 The ways you can participate in the City's planning review and decision making process are summarized below.
-For more detailed information about the process, go to the Participating in the Planning Process page at london.ca.

 See More Information